What is it?

 - to discover whether students are learning in the ways we hope and expect;to understand, verify, or strengthen student learning and experience in the program;

-- to identify areas in need of curricular improvements;
+- to identify curricular and pedagogical features and areas that are working well and are in need of improvements;

 - for creating rich conversations around student learning, pedagogy, and curriculum.